enviodev/hyperfuel-json-api/README.md

 # hypersync-fuel-docs
+HyperSync is [Envio's](https://envio.dev/) high performance database and accelerated data query layer that powers Envio’s Indexing framework (HyperIndex) for 100x faster data retrieval than standard RPC methods.

-HyperSync is [Envio's](https://envio.dev/) high performance database that HyperIndex is built upon.
-HyperIndex exposes a high level Graph-like developer experience that leans on the performance of HyperSync.
-The HyperSync api is lower level and gives users the ability to create niche, flexible, and high speed queries over all on-chain data.
+HyperSync is a real-time indexed layer of the Fuel network and is exposed as a low-level API for developers and data analysts to create niche, flexible, high-speed queries for all on-chain data.

+Users can interact with the HyperSync API using the json api (shown below) or Rust client and extract data.
+Hypersync can also support Python and JS packages if those are easier to integrate with your stack.

+Using HyperSync, application developers do not need to worry about RPC URLs, rate-limiting, or managing infrastructure, and can easily sync large datasets in a few minutes, something that would usually take hours or days via RPC.

 Hypersync supports Fuel's beta-5 network.

-HyperSync offers both a json api (shown in these docs) and Rust client crate.
-We can also support Python and Js packages if those are easier to integrate with your stack.

 # Query structure
 The query structure is shown in json because the examples will be of the json api.